shakty/socialbib/README.md

    links unless they are strictly necessary to locate the referenced material.

+ - Values should be enclosed in curly brackets, not quotes.
+See examples below.

  - All words in titles are capitalized, excluding stop words such as: of, the, in at, etc. For example: